Mouth-watering green bean bundles are wrapped in bacon and glazed in brown sugar for the ultimate side dish!

 Bacon + Brown Sugar = Heaven

 Do you like green beans?
-I’ll be honest, I didn’t as a kid, but eventually I learned to love them!
-If you want a sure fire way to get anyone to love green beans… Wrap them up in BACON!!
+I’ll be honest, I didn’t as a kid, but eventually, I learned to love them!
+If you want a surefire way to get anyone to love green beans… wrap them up in BACON!

 The recipe feeds about 6, but you can easily double the recipe to feed a larger crowd.
 You should definitely give them a shot!
-They’re almost impossible NOT to enjoy! 😉

-This recipe only requires FIVE ingredients!!
+This green bean bundles recipe only requires FIVE ingredients!!
 (Win!)

 STEAM.
 All you have to do is steam the green beans until tender, and gather about 6-10 beans into a bundle (this should make 6 bundles).